malte-koenig/BachelorThesis/README.md

 # Code for Bachelor Thesis - Human Bias in Song Lyrics

-Song lyrics were provided by the [Wasabi Research Group](http://wasabihome.i3s.unice.fr/)
+The song lyrics datset was provided by the [Wasabi Research Group](http://wasabihome.i3s.unice.fr/).
+It is not included in this repository for legal reasons.

 ## Meta Data Enriching

-The lyrical dataset was enriched with meta data in [enrich_metadata.ipynb](enrich_metadata.ipynb)
+The lyrical dataset was enriched with meta data (genre, publication dates) in [enrich_metadata.ipynb](enrich_metadata.ipynb)

 Information about Song Genres were taken from the [WasabiDataset](https://github.com/micbuffa/WasabiDataset) Some additional Genre assignments were done manually